-Considering painting your own kitchen, laundry or bathroom cabinets?
+Considering chalk painting kitchen cabinets?
+Or maybe your laundry or bathroom cabinets?
 Then you’re in the right place!

 It’s not 100% complete yet, but oh my goodness Friends, this kitchen has come a long way!
 When I met my husband 20 years ago, he owned this home and had just renovated…you guessed it…the kitchen.

 Unfortunately, his design choices were not what I would have chosen.
 Can you relate?!
 So, I waited him out and wore him down.
 And finally, this kitchen has my personality!

 First, let me show you what I was working with BEFORE.

 Before I painted the cabinets, there was one big structural change to take care of.
 The huge bank of upper peninsula cabinets had to go.
 They blocked the sight line and closed in the whole space.

 It took all 4 members of my family to pull this monster down, but it was totally worth it.
 See the difference?

 I painted the walls and ceiling in Behr Ultra Pure White.